tylerturdenpants/ember-attacher/README.md

   // The duration, in milliseconds, of the show animation.
   showDuration: 300,

   // Events on the target that will cause the attachment to show.
 For performance reasons, we
   // recommend using some combination of 'mouseenter', 'focus', and 'click'
   showOn: 'mouseenter focus',

+  // Whether to add event listeners for attachment show and hide in the capturing phase rather
+  // than the bubbling phase.
+This should be set to true when there are elements on the page that
+  // are stopping event propagation in the bubbling phase, and as a result preventing correct
+  // showing and hiding of popovers and tooltips.
+  useCapture: false
 }
 ```